 VinWonders

-As Vietnam’s largest theme park, VinWonders is the ultimate weather-proof destination.
-Its vast complex offers a fantastic mix of indoor and outdoor attractions.
+As Vietnam’s largest theme park, VinWonders is the ultimate destination regardless of the Phu Quoc July weather.

 - The sea shell aquarium: Escape the rain and dive into a mesmerizing underwater world.
 This world-class aquarium, designed in the shape of a giant sea turtle, is home to thousands of marine creatures.
 You can easily spend hours exploring its tunnels and exhibits, completely sheltered from the elements.